-The rules and procedures are designed to be simple and straightforward, allowing people to seek justice without needing to hire a lawyer.
-You can hire a lawyer for your convenience.
-If you do not have a lawyer to assist you in Small Claim Court, the judge may allow you to be assisted in court by a family member or another person who is not being paid to assist you.
+The rules and procedures are designed to be simple and straightforward, allowing people to seek justice without needing to hire a professional.
+You can hire an expert for your convenience.
+If you do not have a professional to assist you in Small Claim Court, the judge may allow you to be assisted in court by a family member or another person who is not being paid to assist you.
 This person can help you understand the proceedings and advice you, though that person cannot speak for you in court.

 At Small Claim Filing Company we are a professional company providing services nationwide.
 The team at Small Claim Filing Company is experienced and trained, and we know How Small Claim Court Works and have the knowledge to deal with your matters of small claims to provide you ease and comfort.
 We are trustworthy because we own your worries and troubles to give you peace of mind.
 Our experienced and certified specialists understand the court procedure very well.
 We begin working on your case once you visit us.
 To know more about our services, you can call us at (800) 327-1031.

 To file a claim in small claims court, complete the appropriate forms, pay the filing fee, and serve the defendant.
 Attend the hearing.

 The cost to file a claim in small claims court varies by state and jurisdiction, typically ranging from $30 to $150.

 To file a small claim, complete the appropriate forms, pay the filing fee, and serve the defendant.
 Attend the hearing and present your evidence.